yguo/git_temp/readme.md

+# Git Tutorial
+---

-Git is a version control system.
+## Git is a distributed version control system.

+## Git is a free software distributed under the GPL.